Lod Airport massacre: Aftermath

 The Japanese public initially reacted with disbelief to initial reports that the perpetrators of the massacre were Japanese until a Japanese embassy official sent to the hospital confirmed that Okamoto was a Japanese national.
 Okamoto told the diplomat that he had nothing personal against the Israeli people, but that he had to do what he did because "It was my duty as a soldier of the revolution."
 Okamoto was tried by an Israeli military tribunal and sentenced to life imprisonment in June 1972.
 During his trial, he actively undermined his own defense, and in particular protested his lawyer's requests for a psychiatric evaluation, but managed to avoid the death penalty by pleading guilty.
 Okamoto served only 13 years of his prison sentence.
 He was released in 1985 with more than 1,000 other prisoners in an exchange for captured Israeli soldiers.
 He settled in Lebanon's Bekaa Valley.
 He was arrested in 1997 for passport forgery and visa violations, but in 2000 was granted political refugee status in Lebanon.
-He is still wanted by the Japanese government as of 2021.
+He was still wanted by the Japanese government as of 2021.
 Four other JRA members arrested at the same time were extradited to Japan.

 Reflecting on the attack, JRA leader Fusako Shigenobu stated that while Japanese people were accustomed to sacrificing themselves for their nation, it was rare for Japanese people to sacrifice themselves for others, in this case, Palestinians.

 In response to the attack, the PFLP's spokesman, Ghassan Kanafani, was assassinated by the Mossad a few weeks later.
 Mossad agents planted a bomb in his car that detonated after he turned on the ignition.
 Kanafani's 17-year-old niece was also killed.

 Various news media have claimed that the primary organizer of the attack, Wadie Haddad, was assassinated by Mossad, although official records state he died of leukemia.